 The problematic European was Samuel Baker, a British explorer who arrived in 1864 and spent one year living in Bunyoro.
 He returned to the region in 1872 after the Khedive (Viceroy) of Egypt dispatched him to conquer the kingdom.
 Kabalega responded to Baker's invasion by attacking one of Baker's forts, compelling him to retreat northwards.
-Humiliated by the episode, Baker took his revenge by disparaging Kabalega and the people of Bunyoro in a widely read book.
+Humiliated by the episode, Baker took his revenge by disparaging Kabalega and the people of E disparaging Kabalega and the people of Bunyoro in a widely read book.
 This petty gesture contributed to a bias against Bunyoro among future colonial administrators.